dotnet/runtime/docs/coreclr/design-docs/Perf-Score.md

 ### Modern CPU Hardware documentation:
 Hardware vendors, such as Intel and ARM,  provide information for assembly lanaguge programmers and compiler writers.
 They typically provide the following details for instructions:
-   - Latency -- The number of clock cyccles that are required for the execution to complete and produce a result after all inputs are available.
+   - Latency -- The number of clock cycles that are required for the execution to complete and produce a result after all inputs are available.
    - Throughput -- The number of clock cycles required to wait before the issue ports are free to accept another instruction.
 This value is often less than one cycle.
    - Pipeline Ports -- Each instruction uses certain pipeline functions, such as LOad Memory, Store Mmeory, Integer ALU, Floating Point Multiply, etc...